TunisianJS/GitOps-demo/README.md

-# GitOps-demo
+# [DEMO] GitOps aka ~Ops :rocket:
+---

-Deploy a Node.js Microservice to Kubernetes With GitOps By Mr. Walid Dridi.
+### Deploy a Node.js Microservice to Kubernetes With GitOps By Mr. Walid Dridi.